MRChemSoft/nmqc-2025/content/registration.md

 ![](samskipnaden_2.png)

 You will have to pay in advance.

+Undergraduate and graduate students will be eligible for a refund on a **first-come, first-served** basis.
+Please send us a request at [nmqc-2023@mrchemsoft.no](mailto:nmqc-2023@mrchemsoft.no).
-This will later be refunded to a limited amount of students on a first-come first-served basis.
+Requests will be granted for stays of up to seven nights on a **first-come, first-served** basis.
+All reimbursements will be paid **after** the conference, upon submission of the relevant documentation.

 Use [this link] to put in a reservation.